 Best Pop-up Park- Spruce Street Harbor Park/ Summerfest at Blue Cross River Rink

 Philadelphia definitely does Pop-up parks right.
 This is the third summer running that we’ve spent time at Spruce Street Harbor Park and Summerfest.
 Both are located on the Delaware River Waterfront and provide an afternoon full of fun, whether you just visit one or walk the short distance between both of them.
-This is my favorite spot for Philly date nights in the summer.
+This is my favorite spot for date nights in Philly during the summer.

 Spruce Street Harbor Park offers hammocks, games, a beer garden, and food trucks including Philly favorites Federal Donuts and Franklin Fountains.
 Special activities include Thursday live music, stand up paddle board yoga classes, and paddle boats.